aquasecurity/tfsec/README.md

 ### Expiration Date
 You can set expiration date for `ignore` with `yyyy-mm-dd` format.
 This is a useful feature when you want to ensure ignored issue won't be forgotten and should be revisited in the future.
 ```
-#tfsec:ignore:aws-s3-enable-bucket-encryption:exp:2022-01-02
+#tfsec:ignore:aws-s3-enable-bucket-encryption:exp:2025-01-02
 ```
-Ignore like this will be active only till `2022-01-02`, after this date it will be deactivated.
+Ignore like this will be active only till `2025-01-02`, after this date it will be deactivated.

-### Recent Ignore Changes

-As of `v0.52.0`, we fixed an issue where ignores were being incorrectly applied to entire blocks.
-This has made it more important that ignore comments are added to the correct line(s) in your templates.
-If tfsec mentions a particular line number as containing an issue you want to ignore, you should add the comment on that same line, or by itself on the line above it (or above the entire block to ignore all issues of that type in the block).
-If tfsec mentions an entire block as being the issue, you should add a comment on the line above the first line of the block.

 ## Disable checks